 The Spatial Sciences Institute is a Sustaining Partner of the U.S. Geospatial Intelligence Foundation (USGIF), the only organization of its kind aimed at bringing together the many disciplines involved in the geospatial intelligence sector to exchange ideas, share best practices, and promote the education and importance of a national geospatial intelligence agenda.

 The USGIF has accredited the USC Graduate Certificate in Geospatial Intelligence and the M.S. in Human Security and Geospatial Intelligence.
 Read more about the USGIF accreditation in USGIF's Trajectory magazine.

-SSI Professor of the Practice Steven D. Fleming (COL [R]) serves on the USGIF Academic Advisory Board, which is responsible for USGIF’s educational initiatives.
+SSI Professor of the Practice Steven D. Fleming (COL [R]) serves as the chair of the USGIF Academic Advisory Board, which is responsible for USGIF’s educational initiatives.
 COL Fleming and other SSI faculty are annual contributors to the USGIF "State and Future of GEOINT."
 Read their articles in the 2020 report, the 2019 report, the 2018 report, the 2017 report, and the 2016 report.